-Some trash containers inside the observatory building were uncovered and contained debris susceptible to becoming wind-blown.
-Trash containers used for food waste were clean and lined with plastic bags.
+Trash containers inside the Observatory and Utility buildings used for food waste were clean and lined with plastic bags.
 They are apparently washed regularly to reduce odors that attract ants.
 Plastic bag liners are used in all garbage containers receiving food to contain leaking fluids.